Academic Federation FAQ

 * Chair: The Chair is responsible for overseeing the departmental review of the candidate’s record and for writing the letter that presents the department’s evaluation (including the vote) of the candidate’s performance during the review period.

-* Dean (or an Associate Dean who has responsibility for personnel matters): The Dean is the school, college, or division administrator responsible for review and recommendation on Academic Affairs actions.
+* Dean (or an Associate Dean who has responsibility for academic personnel matters): The Dean is the school, college, or division administrator responsible for review and recommendation on Academic Affairs actions.
 Actions where the Dean holds the final approval are called redelegated actions.
 They currently include:

 • Appointments at entry levels (e.g. Assistant I - III)